 On 24 May 2019 MLP Group S.A. provided a surety to MLP Gliwice Sp. z o.o. in connection with the Agreement on the reconstruction of the communication system, including liabilities related to the implementation of the Road Investment project in whole or in part - up to PLN 2,745,888.30.

 3. 4.6 Guarantees provided and received

-As at 31 December 2020 the Group did not provide any guarantees.
+As at 31 December 2020, MLP Group S.A. did not provide any guarantees.